Medical Advocacy & Outreach's Telehealth Services

 - Community educators and outreach staff work to increase quality of life for all Alabamians, with a particular commitment to rural residents.

-- Breaking Barriers Summit is an annual rural health and wellness event attended by healthcare professionals.
+- The Wiregrass Breaking Barriers Summit is an annual rural health and wellness event attended by healthcare professionals.

 MAO has provided patients living with HIV improved access to care, travel costs, and quality of care through their telehealth services.
 An evaluation of Alabama eHealth led by Johns Hopkins Bloomberg School of Public Health found the following positive outcomes of the MAO's Alabama eHealth service: